Humboldt-WI/blog/content/research/information_systems_1920/output2.md

 ### Number of products in a basket

-To get a sense of our shopper's habits, we first take a look at the distribution of the number of items in each basket.
+To get a sense of our shoppers' habits, we first take a look at the distribution of the number of items in each basket.
 This will also become important later for our modelling.

 ```